jtmoran/SecureChange-Request-Addon-Script/README.md

     `chmod +x securechange_ticket_enrichment.run`

     `./securechange_ticket_enrichment.run --target <installation_directory>/securechange_ticket_enrichment`

-    `chown -R apache <installation_directory>/securechange_ticket_enrichment`

-    `chgrp -R tomcat <installation_directory>/securechange_ticket_enrichment`

-3. Use the text editor of your choice to edit `<installation_directory>/bin/ticket_enrichment.py` and change the first line to the path to Python in your installation directory
-4. Setup the script and integrations as detailed in the following section
+The default configuration should suffice for most installations.
+If you need to modify the configuration, or change the SecureChange credentials you provided during installation, please read the Configuration section.
+Otherwise, you may skip to the Integration Setup section.

-## Script Setup
+## Configuration

-#### Set SecureChange Credentials
+#### Setting SecureChange Credentials
-SecureChange credentials can be securely stored using the `set_secure_store.py` script in the `bin` directory.
-Use the following command to store your credentials:

-`<install_dir>/python/bin/python3 <install_dir>/bin/set_secure_store.py -s securechange`

-Enter your SecureChange user name and password.
+During  installation, you will be prompted to enter your SecureChange credentials.
 The credentials can be changed at any time by running the command:

 `<install_dir>/python/bin/python3 <install_dir>/bin/set_secure_store.py -o securechange`